logictester/cisco/source/index.rst

 8. Click :guilabel:`Apply` and :guilabel:`Save` to save the configuration

-.. important:: Configure any additional VPN settings such asIP Assignment, DNS, Split Tunnel, Published Applications etc. as required
+.. note:: Configure any additional VPN settings such as IP Assignment, DNS, Split Tunnel, Published Applications etc. as required

 .. _Meta: